thelearningcurvegr/thelearningcurvegr.github.io/tech.md

 ![Bot](/assets/img/tech/bot1.png)

-**Examples of what we build:**
+#### Scenario Examples:
+Each scenario is customized to your organization’s specific challenges and workflows.
+Trainees can practice as many times as needed in a judgment-free environment, receiving instant feedback to build confidence and competence.

 * **For Youth Workers:** A scenario to practice conflict resolution with an angry teenager.
 * **For Volunteers:** A simulation to practice intake interviews with vulnerable beneficiaries, focusing on empathy and active listening.
 * **For Educators:** A safe space to practice handling disruptive classroom behavior or sensitive parent-teacher meetings.
 * **For Job Seekers**: An interview simulator that challenges candidates with tough questions and gives feedback on their professional communication

 ## Our Tech Stack
 We believe in privacy and control.
-We prioritize Open Source solutions and self-hosted environments (running on our own local servers and cloud containers).
+We prioritize **Open Source** solutions and self-hosted environments (running on our own local servers and cloud containers).
 This means the tools we build for your project belong to you, not a subscription service that might disappear next year.